 Why Do Businesses Fail?

 When you’re starting the endeavor to become a business owner, you have a lot of fears that may take up space in your thoughts.
-One of the biggest fears that many new business owners are the fear of failing as a business.
+One of the biggest fears that many new business owners have is the fear of failing as a business.

 You need to take a look at why businesses fail and make sure to create a business model that avoids those issues.
 Here’s how you can do that.

 Before you open your own business, you need to take a look at the statistics.
 Unfortunately, 70% of small businesses fail.
-That’s quite a big number.
+That’s quite a big failure rate.